-The trade-off between the cost and speed of change can be mitigated to some extent by advanced preparation in the form of creating a culture of innovation and resilience.
-An open, agile culture cannot be created overnight.
-Like absorptive capacity, it builds over time and lowers the cost - and expands the range - of future strategic choices.38 Imposition of radical change in an organization that is not suitably prepared is likely to create problems that can potentially undermine strategic renewal.39 Dynamic capabilities animate dynamic competition.
-The key clusters of activities that constitute dynamic capabilities can be categorized as sensing, seizing, and transforming.^{40,41} See Figure 2.42 These activities are the domain of the organization, under the guidance of top management and boards of directors.
+be categorized as sensing, seizing, and transforming.^{37,38} See Figure 2.39 These activities are the domain of the organization, under the guidance of top management and boards of directors.
 This highlights the fact that the actions and behaviors of management and boards can no longer be ignored.
 If competition policy is to embrace dynamic competition, it will now have to review the action and proclivities of management teams and boards of directors.